 colloid chemistry and potentially in thin film production.

 discovery.
 As a partial reiteration of the reasons such colloidal solutions

-are unique:

-in the sense that simply by solvent removal particle growth
+are "living"' in the sense that simply by solvent removal particle growth

 occurs until films result, (4) films can be deposited on irregularly shaped

-objects, (5) the method allows particle deposition in polymer matrices, and
+objects, (5) the method allows particle deposition inn polymer matrices, and

 Industrial interest in these colloidal solutions as film precursors has